Rueben Bain Jr.

-Rueben Bain Jr. (born September 8, 2004) is an American college football defensive end for the Miami Hurricanes.
+Rueben Ellis Bain Jr. (born September 8, 2004) is an American professional football outside linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Buccaneers in the first round of the 2026 NFL draft.

 Early life

-Bain Jr. attended Miami Central Senior High School in Miami, Florida and Jupiter Community Senior High School in Jupiter, Florida.
-During his high school career he had 77 sacks.
+Bain Jr. was born on September 8, 2004, in Miami, Florida.
+He attended Jupiter Community High School in Jupiter, Florida, later transferring to Miami Central Senior High School in Miami, Florida.
+During his high school football career he had 77 sacks.
 He was the Miami Herald 5A-IND Co-Defensive Player of the Year as a junior in 2021 and won the Nat Moore Trophy, given South Florida's best player, his senior year in 2022.
 He played in the 2023 Under Armour All-America Game.
 Bain Jr. committed to the University of Miami to play college football.

 College career

 Bain Jr. earned immediate playing time his true freshman year at Miami in 2023.
 He became a starter after Akheem Mesidor suffered an injury during the second game of the season.
+He played in all 13 games and finished with 44 total tackles, 12.5 tackles for loss, 7.5 sacks, and three forced fumbles.
+He was named ACC Defensive Rookie of the Year and was also selected to the All-ACC Third Team.